 African Revival supports schools in a long-term, sustainable way.
 As well as completing large scale construction projects we also support schools with livelihood programmes.

-In South Sudan we have been building infrastructure and supporting teacher salaries at schools in Ibba and Mardi which are located in Maridi State.
+In South Sudan we have been building infrastructure and supporting teacher salaries at schools in Yei, Ibba and Mardi.
 Sadly, sporadic fighting continues in some areas of the country, but thankfully the communities where we work remain stable.